Pierre-Louis Binet de Marcognet: Early Empire

 On 15 September 1810, Marcognet's 2nd Brigade consisted of 1,686 men of the 39th Line Infantry Regiment under Jacques-Pierre Soyer and the 1,790-strong 76th Line Infantry Regiment led by Jean Chemineau.
 He led these units in Marshal André Masséna's invasion of Portugal.
 Marchand's division lost 1,173 men in its futile attack during the Battle of Bussaco on 27 September.
 During the retreat from Portugal in early March 1811, Marcognet's brigade was detached to assist Louis-Pierre Montbrun's cavalry.
-After rejoining his division, his brigade fought in rear guard actions at Redinha, Casal Novo, and Foz do Arouce between 12 and 15 March.
+After rejoining his division, his brigade fought in rearguard actions at Redinha, Casal Novo, and Foz do Arouce between 12 and 15 March.
 The first action was a draw, the second a French success, but in the last skirmish, the 39th Line lost its eagle.
 Marcognet led his men in the Battle of Fuentes de Onoro.
 On 5 May, Marchand's division overran the hamlet of Pozo Bello, but the French were unable to secure a victory.
 On 6 August 1811, Marcognet received promotion to general of division.
 On 6 February 1812 he took command of the 14th Military Division.